 2.1.
-TPU property and 3D printer
+TPU properties and 3D printer

 TPU (PolyFlexTM TPU95) was purchased from Palawatr Automation Co., Ltd. (Nakhon Pathom, Thailand).
-TPU has density 1.20 g/cm3 and melt index 3-6 g with 210 °C, 1.2 kg.
-The mechanical property of TPU is shown in Table 1.
-The three-dimensional custom printer was used in the experiment with the base size width × length × height equal to $200\times200\times200$ millimeters, and nozzle size of 0.5 millimeters, with the printing resolution range 0.05-0.4 millimeters.
+This TPU has 1.20 g/cm3 density and 3-6 g melt index with 210 °C, 1.2 kg.
+The mechanical properties of TPU are shown in Table 1.
+A three-dimensional custom printer was used in the experiment with the base size width \times length \times height equal to $200\times200\times200$ millimeters, and nozzle size of 0.5 millimeters, with the printing resolution range 0.05-0.4 millimeters.
 The Ultimaker Cura 4.2.1 was used to generate G-code for printing.
-Similar conditions were followed to 3D print TPU honeycomb as shown in Table 2.
+The conditions that were followed to 3D print TPU honeycombs are shown in Table 2.